Manon Lescaut (Puccini): Composition history

 Puccini took some musical elements in Manon Lescaut from earlier works he had written.
 For example, the madrigal Sulla vetta tu del monte from act 2 echoes the Agnus Dei from his 1880 Messa a quattro voci.
 Other elements of Manon Lescaut come from his compositions for strings: the quartet Crisantemi (January 1890), three Menuets (probably 1884) and a Scherzo (1883?).
 The love theme comes from the aria Mentia l'avviso (1883).
+Puccini wrote some parts in Vacallo in Switzerland.

 Performance history

 Puccini's publisher, Ricordi, had been against any project based on Prévost's story because Jules Massenet had already made it into a successful opera, Manon, in 1884.
 While Puccini and Ricordi may not have known it, the French composer Daniel Auber had also already written an opera on the same subject with the title Manon Lescaut, in 1856.

 Despite all the warnings, Puccini proceeded.
 "Manon is a heroine I believe in and therefore she cannot fail to win the hearts of the public.
 Why shouldn't there be two operas about Manon?
 A woman like Manon can have more than one lover."
 He added, "Massenet feels it as a Frenchman, with powder and minuets.
 I shall feel it as an Italian, with a desperate passion."

 The first performance of Manon Lescaut took place in the Teatro Regio in Turin on 1 February 1893; it was Puccini's third opera and his first great success.
 The opera was first performed at the Metropolitan Opera in New York on 18 January 1907 in the presence of the composer with Lina Cavalieri in the title role, Enrico Caruso as des Grieux, Antonio Scotti as Lescaut, and Arturo Vigna conducting.